 It is indeed true that Von den Elben gorged with sometimes low-level foreign content and stuff that kinda seemed propped up onto a band with already stellar capabilities.
 Engaging with a big label is sometimes like losing your soul to the devil and your finances too.
 And in this case, this was pretty much apparent.

 But since Luna arrived on the scene, Faun worked on controlling their message a bit better.
-And they got results to show for.
+And they got results to show for it.

 So, luckily and the horrible intro apart, Midgard kinda takes off with a pretty lusty tune.
 Federkleid already sets the tone with something the former fans will definitely not relish.
 But with its light tone and kinda catchy melody, this track will please most fans.
 Sonnenreigen (Lughnasad) hits the beat in the same vein.
 Which leads to a refreshingly light start of an album I quite dreaded opening.